Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/system-architecture/sequence-diagrams.md

 Objective: As a user, I want to change the color of my kitchen lights with gestures, to enhance my cooking experience.

 1. The user does the required gestures in front of the IntelliGest Camera.
-2. The user sees a certain light strip color and knows IntelliGest caught the gesture.
-3. Then, the User sees a certain color and knows it is processing the request.
+2. On User Interface, user sees the name of Hand gesture and Device involved in it
-4. Finally, the User sees the kitchen light is changed to yellow by IntelliGest.
+3. Finally, the User sees the kitchen light is changed to yellow by IntelliGest.

 ## Use Case 4: Smart Lock Setup and Control